cor3ntin/wg21-1/deducing-this.md

 # Motivation

-In C++03, member functions could have cv-qualifications, so it was possible to have scenarios where a particular class would want both a `const` and non-`const` overload of a particular member (Of course it was possible to also want `volatile` overloads, but those are less common).
+In C++03, member functions could have *cv*-qualifications, so it was possible to have scenarios where a particular class would want both a `const` and non-`const` overload of a particular member (Of course it was possible to also want `volatile` overloads, but those are less common).
 In these cases, both overloads do the same thing - the only difference is in the types accessed and used.
 This was handled by either simply duplicating the function, adjusting types and qualifications as necessary, or having one delegate to the other.
 An example of the latter can be found in Scott Meyers' "Effective C++", Item 3:

 ```
 class TextBlock {